HUJI-Deep/FlowKet/README.md

-# PyKet -- Python Framework for Variational Monte-Carlo based on Tensorflow
+# PyKet - A Python Framework for Variational Monte-Carlo Simulation based on Tensorflow

 PyKet is our framework for running variational Monte-Carlo simulations of quantum many-body systems.
 It supports any Keras model for representing a parameterized unnormalized wave-function, e.g., Restricted Boltzman Machines and ConvNets, with real or complex-valued parameters.
 We have implemented a standard Markov-Chain Monte-Carlo (MCMC) energy gradient estimator for this general case, which can be used to approximate the ground state of a quantum system according to a given Hamiltonian.
 The neural-network-based approach for representing wave-fucntions was shown to be a promising method for solving the many-body problem, often matching or even surpassing the precision of other competing methods.